Medical Toilet Seats

 - ELEVATED TOILET SEAT RISER – This essential medical supply raised toilet seat is designed to provide added height and support for those with mobility issues or who have difficulty using a standard toilet.
 It raises the seat by 3.5 inches, making it easier to sit down and stand up.

 - PADDED ALUMINUM ARMS – The riser features sturdy aluminum arms that are padded for comfort and support while using the toilet.
-The width adjustable arms also provide stability and can assist with balance when standing up or sitting down.
+The arms provide stability and can assist with balance when standing up or sitting down.

-- COMPATIBLE WITH ONLY ELONGATED TOILETS – This raised toilet seat is designed exclusively for elongated toilets, measuring 19 x 14 inches.
+- COMPATIBLE WITH ONLY ELONGATED TRADITIONAL STYLE TOILETS – This raised toilet seat is designed exclusively for elongated traditional style toilets, measuring 19 x 14 inches.
+It will not fit european modern design one-piece toilets without back screws.
 PLEASE MEASURE YOUR TOILET BEFORE PURCHASING AND REFER TO IMAGES WITH DIMENSIONS FOR ADDITIONAL INFORMATION.

-- SAFETY AND EASE OF USE – The raised toilet seat riser provides a safer and more comfortable bathroom experience for seniors, individuals with disabilities, or anyone who may have trouble using a standard toilet.
-It features a molded base with included pads to prevent slipping when in use.
+- SAFETY AND EASE OF USE – The raised toilet seat riser provides a safer and more comfortable bathroom experience for seniors, individuals with disabilities, or anyone who may have trouble using the toilet.
+It features a molded base with included pads under the riser to prevent slipping when in use.

 - HIGH QUALITY CONSTRUCTION – Made from durable materials, this elevated toilet seat riser is built to last.
 Its lightweight yet sturdy design can support up to 300 pounds of weight capacity.
-It includes all parts and hardware for easy installation on your existing toilet.
+It includes all parts and hardware to install the riser under your existing elongated toilet seat.

 Medical toilet seats are used to reduce the distance a person bends to sit on the toilet.